11-day Namibia Highlights Safari (Self-drive)

 The drive through Etosha National Park to your next lodge on the eastern side of Etosha is a scenic few hours of game driving.
 The drive can take anything from 2 hours depending on how often you stop for game viewing.

-When you're there: Your lodge will offer guided game drives into Etosha and game walks in the private reserve.Recommended Accommodation in Etosha National Park
+When you're there: Your lodge will offer guided game drives into Etosha and game walks in the private reserve.Standard Accommodation

 You have a long drive ahead of you today: up to six hours.
 The roads are all paved so it's a comfortable ride to arrive in time for your onward flight or a night in Windhoek.